anyepeter/ROADMAP-FULL-STACK-WEB-DEVELOPER-/README.md

 3 factors are consider here.
  - Fluid: Here, all the sizes of all the elements or tags are in percentages.
 This will make the site to be responsive at any screen size.
  - Elastic: Setting font and text to use a responsive unit of measurement that is em which get font size from the parent element e.g a paragrah inside a section tag and rem which only get font size from the html element.
+ - Content decision: In each screen size will need to decide on what em font get size from the parent size.
+Media queries are use to accomplish this act.

+ Here are some examples